siprix/SampleWPF/README.md

 ## Limitations

-Siprix doesn't provider VoIP services.
+Siprix doesn't have any limitations and can work with all existing servers (PBX) supported SIP.
 For testing app you need an account(s) credentials from a SIP service provider(s).
 Some features may be not supported by all SIP providers.

-Attached Siprix SDK works in trial mode and has limited call duration - it drops call after 60sec.
+Included Siprix SDK works in trial mode and has limited call duration - it drops call after 60sec.
 Upgrading to a paid license removes this restriction, enabling calls of any length.

 Please contact [sales@siprix-voip.com](mailto:sales@siprix-voip.com) for more details.